 The focus on physician recruitment in todays program is to illustrate not only the continual need for more medical doctors but also to explore the variety of physicians.
 In rural communities it has always been a challenge to attract health care workers, regardless of profession.
 There is a strong demand across the board for all professionals that are in the business of healing.

 Medicine bridges the gap between science and society.
 Indeed, the application of scientific knowledge to human health is a crucial aspect of clinical practice.
 Doctors are one important agent through which that scientific understanding is expressed.

 Your first point of contact with the health care system, family doctors are experts in diagnosing and treating the whole person.
-They care for patients in the office, the hospital, other health care facilities and the patient’s home.
+They care for patients in the office, the hospital, as well as other health care facilities and the patient’s home.

-Family doctors advocate for you and work with specialists and other health care professionals to provide patient-centred care.
+Family doctors advocate for you and work with specialists and other health care professionals to provide patient-centered care.
 They also work with you to prevent illness and promote healthy living.

 Family doctors study family medicine, a certified medical specialty, and are trained to deal with any health problem.
 Family doctors also play an increasingly important role in the early identification of disease.

-The following videos give a general overview of a general practioner and one specialist physician.
+The following videos give a general overview of a general practitioner and a specialist physician.
 Other videos illustrate what communities do to attract family doctors and what a locum position is in the medical world.
-The final video is a compilation of the afternoon informational sessions which included ocupational therapy, speech language pathology, pharmacy, chest compressions, venipuncture and intubation.
+The final video is a compilation of the afternoon informational sessions which included occupational therapy, speech language pathology, pharmacy, chest compressions, venipuncture and intubation.

 General practitioners and family physicians diagnose and treat illnesses and injuries.
 The terms “general practitioner”—or GP—and “family physician” are names for the same job with the same duties.